SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/hello-mqtt-javascript.html.md

 ---
 order: 50
-title: Hello MQTT JavaScript
+title: Hello MQTT Web-based
 layout: redirect
 ---

-In this tutorial, you will learn how to use the JavaScript MQTT client with Cumulocity using pre-defined messages (called "static templates").
+In this tutorial, you will learn how to use the Web-based MQTT client with Cumulocity using pre-defined messages (called "static templates").

 ### Prerequisites